Tahyel27/WaveSynthDIY/software/wavetable_notes.md

 4. how does the fft x coordinate map onto harmonics when the table is played back at a given frequency?
 5. implement reading from bandlimited multiwavetables
 6. implement a wavetable index, with pointers to table start maybe?

+creating a wavetable set (like four or five) that are based on changing the fm modulation could be interestin